propanto/propanto/README.md

 Full-Stack developer which me create professional web applications.

-- 👀 I’m interested in Open Source
+- 👀 I’m interested in Open Source.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 Goal: Contribute more to Open Source projects
+- 🥅 Goal: Contribute more to Open Source projects.

 <br>

 ## My love story of my coding life

-1. Laravel is my taste, my inspiration, my feelings and my family
+1. Laravel is my taste, my inspiration, my feelings and my family.
-2. Vue & Nuxt is my lover
+2. Vue & Nuxt is my lover.
-3. React & Nuxt is my cheater
+3. React & Nuxt is my cheater.
-4. Tailwind is my passion
+4. Tailwind is my passion.
-5. Adonis is my illusory dream
+5. Adonis is my illusory dream.

 <br>